 Recovery Coaching with Ria Health

-Ria’s online program lets you access coaching for alcohol addiction through an app on your smartphone
+Access online coaching for alcohol use disorder through an app on your smartphone

 Ria Health provides comprehensive treatment for alcohol use disorder (AUD) from home.
 In addition to medications, online support groups, and app-based tools, we offer regular, weekly meetings with a licensed recovery coach.